aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 our ability to measure in the same way.

 At the same time, our current method fails in the face of multiple distinct stacks in the same application.
+If two different stacks exist in the same application, each using a single construct library, then we will count both construct libraries as "having been used" for both stacks (because they were loaded into memory at the time the stacks were synthesized).

-For example, in the case of a CDK Pipelines application, the `@aws-cdk/pipelines` library would be counted `N+1` times: in addition to the pipeline stack itself, once for every environment deployed via that pipeline because the library happened to be in memory while those stacks were being synthesized.
+Though not limited to, this becomes even more pronounced in the case of a CDK Pipelines application: the `@aws-cdk/pipelines` library would be counted `N+1` times.
+In addition to the pipeline stack itself, once for every environment deployed via that pipeline because the library happened to be in memory while those stacks were being synthesized.

 We therefore need to move to a more fine-grained tracking system: a stack will report the individual constructs used to synthesize that stack.